Stripe

 Atlas

-Users can decide whether to incorporate as a C Corp or limited liability company (LLC).
+Stripe Atlas is a business incorporation service available in over 140 countries.
+It navigates the laws, paperwork, and fees necessary for starting a business.
+The company partners with the law firm Orrick to offer Atlas.
+Users can decide whether to incorporate as a C Corp or a limited liability company (LLC).
 Incorporation occurs in Delaware, a US state whose business-friendly policies attracted about 93% of 2021 US IPOs.
 Delaware requires companies to maintain a registered agent with an office address in the state, and Atlas handles this as well.
-Other perks of Atlas include access to the Stripe Atlas Community, help to open a US business bank account, free legal templates, and access to $100K in benefits through Atlas partners.
+Other perks of Atlas include access to the Stripe Atlas Community, help opening a US business bank account, free legal templates, and access to $100K in benefits through Atlas partners.

 Climate

-The carbon removal itself is facilitated through Frontier, a public benefit LLC fully owned by Stripe.
-Frontier is a $925 million, nine-year advance market commitment (AMC) to permanent carbon removal with funding from Stripe, Shopify, Alphabet, Meta, McKinsey, and businesses using Stripe Climate.
+Stripe Climate lets companies automatically donate a percentage of their revenue to carbon removal efforts.
+This commitment is visible to customers at checkout and in receipts and invoices.
+The carbon removal is facilitated through Frontier, a public benefit LLC fully owned by Stripe.
+Frontier is a $925 million, nine-year advance market commitment (AMC) for permanent carbon removal with funding from Stripe, Shopify, Alphabet, Meta, McKinsey, and businesses using Stripe Climate.
 An AMC aims to stimulate the supply side of a market through demand-side commitments.
 In this case, Frontier aims to foster R&D on carbon removal tech.
 Its experts decide which carbon removal companies receive funds.

 Source: Stripe